Telecoins/emercoin/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the bitcoind tests manually, launch `src/test/test_bitcoin`.
+To run the telechaind tests manually, launch `src/test/test_bitcoin`.

-To add more bitcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more telechaind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the bitcoin-qt tests manually, launch `src/qt/test/test_bitcoin-qt`
+To run the telechain-qt tests manually, launch `src/qt/test/test_telechain-qt`

-To add more bitcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more telechain-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests